 INDIA TRAVEL ADVICE: Last Words

 I could say much more, but it’s the issues surrounding hotels, transport and touts that struck me most as areas of concern.
 Personal security, food safety, what cash to take, etc, are all Travel 101 topics and the same rules apply as traveling anywhere.

 But I will leave you will this important idea that will overwhelmingly determine whether you love or hate India.

 Many people focus too much on the negative.

 The incessant street noise, the cow shit, the cheating touts and taxi drivers, the appalling traffic, the crushing poverty.
 Yes, it’s all there and more, and increasing.

 But, it is only part of India.

-Travelling India is an education, a circus, an all encompassing experience … Enjoy the show.
+Traveling India is an education, a circus, an all-encompassing experience that will enhance your life.

 So, take my India travel advice – and enjoy the show!